Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-helloworld.md

 Once the application status is returned as `"provisioningState": "Succeeded"`, get the public IP address for the service endpoint, and open it on a browser.

 The network resource name for this example is `helloWorldNetwork`, fetch information about it using the following command.

+The network resource name for Windows example is `helloWorldNetworkWindows`.

 ```cli
 az sbz network show --resource-group <resourceGroupName> --name helloWorldNetwork